wax-office-of-inspector-general/wax-developer/docs/dapp-development/deploy-dapp-on-wax/deploy_source.md

 grand_parent: dApp Development
 ---

-In this guide, you'll use the <span class="codeSample">cleos set contract</span> command to deploy your smart contract to the WAX mainnet.
+In this guide, you'll use the `cleos set contract` command to deploy your smart contract to the WAX mainnet.

 Before you begin, you'll need to compile your smart contract and have your WASM and ABI files ready.
 Refer to [Smart Contract Quickstart](/wax-developer/docs/dapp_build) or [WAX-CDT Build Tools](/wax-developer/docs/cdt_cpp) for more information.